rashadramaileh/CSIS2450_Chatroom_Project/README.md

-Chatroom Application using Java and PHP.
+Chatroom Application using Java.
+Orignally was connected to a PHP server to allow synchronous communication between users.
 Was completed as a group project for CSIS 2450 Software Engineering course at SLCC (Salt Lake Community College)